ARCE 2017 ANNUAL MEETING

 Best Student Paper Contest

 The Chapter Council sponsors the annual Best Student Paper Contest, which is open to doctoral candidates who have completed a minimum of two full years of graduate study.
 The 10 finalists chosen for this contest will be eligible to win one of three awards: $500 for 1st Place; $300 for 2nd Place; or $200 for 3rd Place.
-The winners will be announced at the Houston Museum of Natural Science reception on Saturday evening, April 25, in the IMAX Theater during the 6:30 welcome.
-Contest details >>
+The winners will be announced at the Members’ Reception on Saturday, April 22 at the Intercontinental Hotel.
+Contest Details >>

 Graduate Student Poster Session